patrys/pymongo-pubsub/README.rst

 limits of the collection at the time it is created.
 The default size is ``1000000`` bytes and the default length limit is ``None``.

-The subscriber will never create any collections in the database and in case the collections is missing it will cowardly raise a ``KeyError`` exception.
+A ``Subscriber`` will never create any collections in the database and in case the collections is missing it will cowardly raise a ``KeyError`` exception.
 This is not a bug.
 This is to avoid having to synchronize collection limits between the publisher and all of the subscribers.